Article

 In January 2025, the average delay for late vessel arrivals was still over five days.
 And that's before customs, which adds another layer of friction.
 One wrong code or missing document can stall a delivery for weeks, and over 33% of businesses report penalties or issues due to non-compliance.

-Example: A new hire in Mexico is waiting on a laptop from Berlin, but it's stuck in transit.
+A new hire in Mexico is waiting on a laptop from Berlin, but it's stuck in transit.
 To keep things moving, the manager sends them a remote equipment stipend.
-The new hire buys a device locally — but it doesn't meet security requirements and can't be enrolled in mobile device management (MDM.)
-Now, IT has no visibility or control, and the company's exposure just increased.
+The new hire buys a device locally, but it doesn't meet security measures and can’t be enrolled in mobile device management (MDM).
+Now IT has no visibility or control, and the company’s exposure to malware and data breaches just increased.

 No centralized tracking of assets